 Reasons Why You Shouldn't Fix Your Own TV

-If your TV is still covered under a warranty, take advantage of it and call a service technician.
+If your TV is still covered under a warranty, take advantage of it and call a service technician (unless it has incurred damage that is not covered).
 Most manufacturers warrant their TVs for one year after the original purchase.
 You can find out what the manufacturer’s warranty period is from either your sales receipt, the owner’s manual, or the company’s web site.
 If you purchased an extended service plan, find the receipt, or call the store where you purchased it to see if it is still covered.

-You will have to determine if you will need to replace any defective parts in the TV.
-The articles in the Solution Center portion of this website can help you determine this.
+The articles in the Solution Center can tell you if a part needs to be replaced.
 Click the blue buttons and find the symptom that most closely resembles the problem.
 If you need to replace something like a circuit board or some other part inside the television, then it’s a matter of whether the part is available, whether you can afford to purchase it, and whether you are willing to replace it yourself.

-If you've determined that something needs to be replaced, you may want to know how much it would cost.
-See Replacement Parts For TVs to get specific pricing for what you need.
-And to make sure you get everything you need, see Could I Really Fix My Own TV?
-To give you an idea of the cost of parts, below is a list of approximate costs (in US dollars) of some typically replaced parts.
+Just to give you an idea of the cost of parts, below is a list of approximate costs (in US dollars) of some typically replaced parts.

 |LCD/LED display panels||$170 to $400|